AdobeDocs/experience-manager-65.en/help/sites-developing/software-architecture.md

 ### Follow the Robustness Principle {#follow-the-robustness-principle}

 The Robustness Principle states that you should be conservative in what you send, but be liberal in what you accept.
-In other words, when sending messages to a third party, you should completely conform to specifications.
-However, when you receive messages from a third party, you should accept non-conforming messages as long as the meaning of the message is clear.
+In other words, when sending messages to a third-party, you should completely conform to specifications.
+However, when you receive messages from a third-party, you should accept non-conforming messages as long as the meaning of the message is clear.

 ### Implement spikes in their own modules {#implement-spikes-in-their-own-modules}